-The Service Division was reorganised from time to time that saw it taking on the additional function of career development for public servants.
-As a result, its name was changed to the Service and Career Development Division.
-In 1996, this division was renamed the Service Division in line with its main objective of ensuring that the public service has excellent members through the formulation and implementation of strategic service and career policies.
-This objective is the key to the realisation of an efficient, strong, and effective human resource development.
+The Service Division was reorganised from time to time that witnessed it taking on an additional function, i.e., career development of public service employees.
+Thus, the division was renamed Service and Career Development Division.
+In 1996, the name of this division was changed to Service Division in line with its primary objective of ensuring that public service has exceptional members through the formulation and implementation of strategic service and career policies.
+This objective is the key towards realising efficient, robust and effective human resources development.

 - Hits: 14312